RottabMahmoud/knime/README.md

 ## Usage

-Used Vuetify as a Component Library.
+Used Vuetify as a UI Component Library.

 ## Project Hierarchy